Proviesec/PSFuzz/README.md

     - [ ] output the match line
 - [x] Show positiv false: status 200, but title 404
 - [ ] Show possible block response, after x requests "403 or too many request"
-- [ ] Show possible false 200, same length of startsite...
+- [x] Show possible false 200, same length of a random site
 - [ ] Intilligence
    - [x] Automatically detect false 200 (really 404)
    - [ ] too many rediretcs and then restart again, with the exclusion of